Health factor and liquidation

 Using the information from the table above, the health factor would be:

-As it can be seen, the health factor is greater than the collateralization ratio.
+As shown, the health factor is greater than the collateralization ratio.
 The difference between the health factor and the collateralization ratio is a buffer for the borrowers.
-When the health factor goes below 1, a liquidator can liquidate that user and make it back to 1 or closer to 1.
+When the health factor goes below 1, a portion of debt may be liquidated to bring the user's health ratio back to 1.

 Amount to liquidate

-The liquidation must happen before the health factor drops 'too much'.
+The liquidation must happen before the health factor drops 'too much' below 1.
 What would be 'too much'?: When the value of the collateral is so little that the health factor cannot be recovered back to 1 even after being liquidated.
 How do we derive the equation?
 We can use the same health factor equation we have above.

 Parameter